Yale breman - yale storm

 Jews and Jazz – a Talk by Yale Strom

-For many Jews, particularly those from immigrant and working-class backgrounds, and for African Americans confronting systemic poverty and segregation, music offered a rare path to economic mobility, artistic expression, and public recognition.
-Jazz and blues became especially fertile spaces for cross-cultural collaboration.
-During the swing era, Jewish bandleaders such as Benny Goodman and Artie Shaw famously integrated their ensembles, performing with African American musicians including Teddy Wilson and Lionel Hampton at a time when racial segregation remained the norm in American public life.
+For many Jews, particularly those from immigrant and working-class backgrounds, and for African Americans confronting systemic poverty and segregation, music offered a rare path to artistic expression, professional opportunity, and public recognition.
+During the swing era, Jewish bandleaders such as Benny Goodman and Artie Shaw performed with African American musicians including Teddy Wilson and Lionel Hampton at a time when racial segregation remained widespread in American public life.

 Where : Online